 \section{IRPS Bots}

-We re-implement the bots originally described by \citet{brockbank2024rrps}.
+We implement the bots originally described by \citet{brockbank2024rrps}.
 Bots are summarized in Tables~\ref{tab:nonadaptive_bots} and \ref{tab:adaptive_bots}.
 For clarity, we index these bots from 1 to 15, assigning indices 1--7 to nonadaptive agents and indices 8--15 to adaptive agents.
 The agents are ordered roughly by complexity, which we define based on the quantity of historical information required to update the agent's internal state and compute a choice at timestep $t$.
-It is important to note that the nonadaptive and adaptive classes differ fundamentally.
+It is important to note that the nonadaptive and adaptive classes differ fundamentally, and our complexity categorization is only meaningful \textit{within} each bot class.
 Adaptive bots explicitly maintain an opponent model to exploit predictable patterns, whereas nonadaptive bots follow fixed rules mapping history to next action choices.
-Consequently, complexity rankings are only comparable within a specific class.
 One cannot infer that a low-complexity adaptive bot is strictly more capable than a high-complexity nonadaptive bot, nor that they present an equivalent challenge level, only that adaptive bots are in general more complex than nonadaptive bots.

 To formalize the bot policies, we employ the terminology of \textit{positive}, \textit{negative}, and \textit{nil} transitions.
 We encode the actions Rock, Paper, and Scissors as integers $0, 1,$ and $2$ respectively.
 A transition is defined as \textit{positive} if the agent moves from action $i$ to $(i+1) \pmod 3$, \textit{negative} if it moves to $(i - 1) \pmod 3$, and \textit{nil} if it repeats action $i$.
 These transitions can be calculated relative to the bot's own previous action (a self-transition) or relative to the opponent's previous action (an opponent-transition).